Duration 8 days / 7 nights

 Andorre – Carcassonne (210 km - 130 miles)

-After exploring the Principality of Andorra, it will be time to leave the Pyrenees and to take your motorcycle on the small county roads leading to the North-East.
+After exploring the Principality of Andorre, it will be time for you to leave the Pyrénées and ride your motorcycle on the small county roads heading North-East.

 Night in Carcassonne.